bigsmoke/angel/README.md

 ```

 The final unknown angel (`?`) at the right would be the angel related along `rel.
 E` to the final unknown angel in the subpath, preceded by the heavy step right (`//`).

+When a step up indicator—`|`—is doubled, both the step at the left _and_ the step at the right are made heavy and will leave an imprint.

 ### Heavy paths